Events & Adventures

 Wednesday, March 26, 2014, 6pm

-To celebrate the publication of Priyanka Kumar’s new novel, Take Wing and Fly Here, please join us for an evening of conversation between the author and Jane Alexander, Oscar-nominated actress, conservationist, and board member of the National Audubon Society.
+-- Pete Dunne, Director, Cape May Bird Observatory, author of Tales of a Low-Rent Birder and Pete Dunne on Bird Watching To celebrate the publication of Priyanka Kumar’s new novel, Take Wing and Fly Here, please join us for an evening of conversation between the author and Jane Alexander, Oscar-nominated actress, conservationist, and board member of the National Audubon Society.
 They will discuss themes in the book including land conservation and the portrayal of birds in art.
+From a recent review of the book:

 CONSERVATION PROGRAM UPDATE AND ANNUAL MEETING